 “But whatever was to my profit, I now consider loss for the sake of Christ.
 What is more, I consider everything a loss compared to the surpassing greatness of knowing Christ Jesus my Lord, for whose sake I have lost all things.

 I consider them rubbish, that I may gain Christ

 and be found in him, not having a righteousness of my own that comes from the law, but that which is through faith in Christ–the righteousness that comes from God and is by faith.“

 - “Progressive fake preachers” are sleek on stage.

 - The church uses a lot of performative acts they dub a “Jesus miracle.”

 - They twist “Jehovah Jireh” to mean God providing money.
 It actually means God providing a Lamb.

-- They are high on fashion and live in extravagance with huge houses, jets that match what they preach.
+- They are high on fashion and live extravagantly with huge houses and jets that match what they preach.

 Prosperity Gospel offers you EVERYTHING that Satan offered Jesus. #john15rocks #prosperitygospel #wealth #materialistic— John15.Rocks! (@john15rocks) April 17, 2021